HadrienG2/triple-buffer/README.md

 - There is one producer thread and one consumer thread
 - The producer wants to update a shared memory value frequently
-- The consumer wants to access the latest update from the producer
+- The consumer wants to access the latest update from the producer at any time

 It is currently used as follows: